hirememorey/yesand-music/README.md

-## YesAnd Music: Invisible Intelligence for Semantic MIDI Editing with Natural Language Interface
+## YesAnd Music: Contextual Intelligence for Semantic MIDI Editing with Visual Feedback

 The goal of this project is to enable musicians to intelligently edit their music through **background analysis, contextual intelligence, smart suggestions, and natural language conversation** that integrate seamlessly with their existing DAW workflows.

-## 🔄 Strategic Pivot: From Visual-First to Invisible Intelligence
+## 🔄 Strategic Pivot: From Invisible to Contextual Intelligence

 **Critical Insight from Pre-Mortem Analysis**: Musicians are creatures of habit who have spent years perfecting their DAW workflow.
 Any visual overlay or new interface feels invasive and disrupts their sacred "see-hear-adjust" workflow.

-**New Vision**: Transform MIDI editing from technical manipulation to invisible, intelligent assistance with natural language conversation that enhances rather than disrupts existing creative workflows.
+**Updated Vision**: Transform MIDI editing from technical manipulation to **contextual intelligence with on-demand visual feedback** that enhances rather than disrupts existing creative workflows.
+Musicians need to see what the AI is doing to understand, learn, and trust the system.

 ## The Solution